piotrkica/SUU_Linkerd/README.md

 10. [References](#10-references)

 ## 1. Introduction
+Linkerd is a service mesh for Kubernetes.
+It makes running services easier and safer by providing runtime debugging, observability, reliability, and security—all without requiring any changes to the code.
+Linkerd is fully open source, licensed under Apache v2, and is a Cloud Native Computing Foundation graduated project.
+Linkerd is developed in the open in the Linkerd GitHub organization.
+Linkerd has two basic components: a control plane and a data plane.
+Once Linkerd’s control plane has been installed on the Kubernetes cluster, you add the data plane to your workloads (called “meshing” or “injecting” your workloads) and voila!
+Service mesh magic happens.
 ## 2. Theoretical background and technology stack
 ## 3. Case study concept description
 ## 4. Solution architecture